qvieth/mynote23/index.md

 ## what to do next day

+- if i'm exhausted, then the other human must be exhausted, if you feel angry, the guy who later replace you he will must exhausted -> the current situation is something wrong
 - berry, breadcummb, cheese -> put at first
 - paste a note at the in the freezer, ex: 1 potato = shrimp
 - recipe -> should be documented so anyone could read, shouldn't be write on the go